pallebone/StrictBlockPAllebone/README.md

 # StrictBlockPAllebone
 Manually curated IP Blocklist.
 Recommended only to update your firewalls weekly with this list.
 Please read how to use before implementing.
+Anyone can use.

 ##### Quick Setup lists: